nicholascarey/loomeR/README.md

 - Dave Cade, Hopkins Marine Station, Stanford University.
 [Link](http://goldbogen.stanford.edu)
 - Januar Harianto [Link](https://github.com/januarharianto)

-# Cite
+### Cite
 If you use `loomeR` in your work, a citation using this zenodo DOI would be much appreciated:

 [![DOI](https://zenodo.org/badge/121540168.svg)](https://zenodo.org/badge/latestdoi/121540168)

 Even if you don't cite it, please let me [know](nicholascarey@gmail.com) if you use it in your experiments.
 I would love to keep an updated list of studies which have made use of it, and I can help publicise your study by tweeting about it!

-# References
+### References

-James J. Gibson, The Ecological Approach to Visual Perception: Classic Edition.
+Gibson, J. J. (2014) The Ecological Approach to Visual Perception: Classic Edition.
 Psychology Press.
 (2014).

+Domenici, P. (2002).
+The visually mediated escape response in fish: predicting prey responsiveness and the locomotor behaviour of predators and prey.
+Marine and Freshwater Behaviour and Physiology, 35(1–2), 87–110. https://doi.org/10.1080/10236240290025635

+Muijres, F. T., Elzinga, M. J., Melis, J. M., & Dickinson, M. H. (2014).
+Flies evade looming targets by executing rapid visually directed banked turns.
+Science, 344(6180), 172–177. https://doi.org/10.1126/science.1248955

+Peron, S., & Gabbiani, F. (2009).
+Spike frequency adaptation mediates looming stimulus selectivity in a collision-detecting neuron.
+Nature Neuroscience, 12, 318. http://dx.doi.org/10.1038/nn.2259